 Few concepts have revolutionized travel the way the sharing economy has.
 Virtually unheard of just a decade ago, the sharing economy is now a multi-billion dollar industry, even though home shares and hostels have been around for decades.
-When it comes to hospitality and transportation, a sharing economy means you can try one of the new forms of travel accommodations like car rides from Lyft and Uber or housing by AirBnB.
+When it comes to hospitality and transportation, a sharing economy means you can try one of the new forms of travel accommodations like car rides from Lyft and Uber or housing by Airbnb.

 But, is it the best way to travel?
-There are some, particularly in the millennial generation, who prefer travelling that way, but for business travellers, a traditional hotel with town car or rental car transportation is preferred.
+There are some, particularly in the millennial generation, who prefer traveling that way, but for business travelers, a traditional hotel with a town car or rental car transportation is preferred.
 Shared economy accommodations are certainly less expensive than hotels, but what is uncertain is the size of the room, the quality of the building, and how clean it is, not to mention any recourse you have or don’t have should any problems arise during your stay.

 A hotel has ratings and reviews that you can study ahead of time to know what you are booking.
 Plus, you have the opportunity to earn rewards and get special perks the more you stay with a given chain and use your rewards card.
 The wide range of choices travel agents have to make arrangements with is virtually unlimited.

 Statistics gathered by PriceWaterhouseCoopers shows that 34% of travelers will choose a hotel over sharing site Airbnb.
 Still, the sharing economy is something to not take for granted.
 To get an idea of just how big the shared economy has gotten, take a look at these statistics: